martingutpar/pruebas/README.md

 # Pruebas
-## Summary
+## 📝 Summary
 🎮 This video game forum web application is designed for players 👾 who want to share their experiences, discuss their favorite titles, and connect with other gamers around the world 🌍.
 Instead of a large generic forum where all kinds of unrelated topics are mixed ❌, this platform is focused exclusively on video games 🕹️, creating a dedicated space for players.
 The application lets users create posts ✍️, comment on discussions 💬, give likes 👍, and customize their profile with an avatar 👤.
-In addition, it offers structured categories by game 🎯, image uploads 📷, popularity charts 📊, notifications 🔔, and advanced features such as user reputation, trending posts, and real-time updates ⚡, providing a complete and organized platform for gamer interaction 🚀.
+In addition, it offers structured categories by game 🎯, image uploads 📷, popularity charts 📊, notifications 🔔, and advanced features such as, trending posts and real-time updates ⚡, providing a complete and organized platform for gamer interaction 🚀.

 At this stage, only the functional and technical objectives of the application have been defined.
 The development and implementation of the system have not yet started.